huba/jquery-slideshow/README.md

 jQuery.slideshow
 ================
-A plugin to create a slideshow using a container <div> and page <divs>.
+A plugin to create a slideshow using div elements.
 It can skip automatically after a set time, with 3 autoplay directions: reverse, forward and alternate which are similar to the css animation directions.
 You can attach callbacks for each page appearing and disappearing.